Is it OK to go swimming during and after radiotherapy or chemotherapy? What kind of exercise can you do after breast cancer surgery?

 Physical activity has a number of benefits for people with breast cancer.
 But you might need to consider a few things if you’ve just had, or are still having, treatment.

-Before starting any type of activity, talk to your specialist team or GP (local doctor).
-It’s best to build up your activity gradually, particularly if exercise is new to you.
+Before starting any type of activity, talk to your treatment team or GP.

-After surgery for breast cancer, shoulder and arm exercises can help you regain the movement and function you had before surgery.
-You can download a leaflet of the exercises.
+After surgery for breast cancer, shoulder and arm exercises are important to help you regain the movement and function you had before surgery.

 Swimming and chemotherapy

 You may be advised to avoid swimming while having chemotherapy.
 This is because chemotherapy affects your immune system and your body is less able to fight infection.
 This means you may be more susceptible to any germs in the water.

 If you would like to go swimming during or soon after chemotherapy, discuss it with your treatment team first.